 (iv) The Chair of Examiners in Classics and English will decide as soon as possible, and in every case by Thursday of the first week of the Hilary Term preceding the examination, whether or not to approve the abstract, and will advise candidates of the decision forthwith.

 2. The candidate may not discuss with any tutor either his or her choice of content or the method of handling it after Friday of the sixth week of the Hilary Term preceding the examination.

 Candidates must include a certificate stating that the dissertation is their own work, and that they have read the Joint School guidelines on plagiarism (see also 3 below).
 This certificate must be included with the dissertation.

 3. Dissertations previously submitted for the Honour School of Classics and English may be re-submitted.
 No dissertation will be accepted if it has already been submitted, wholly or substantially, for any other degree of this or any other university; and the certificate must also contain confirmation that the dissertation has not already been so submitted.

 4. No dissertation shall be ineligible because it has been submitted, in whole or in part, for any scholarship or prize of this University advertised in the University Gazette.

 5. The dissertation shall be of 7,000-8,000 words; failure to keep to these limits is liable to be penalized.
 In the case of a commentary on a text, and at the discretion of the Chair of the Examiners, any substantial quoting of that text need not be included in the word-count.
 There must be a select bibliography and, if appropriate, list of sources.

-6. Two typed copies of the dissertation must be delivered to the Chair of Examiners, Honour School of Classics and English, Examination Schools, High Street, by noon on Tuesday of the ninth week of Hilary Term preceding the examination.
+6. The dissertation must be uploaded to the University approved online assessment platform, by noon on Tuesday of the ninth week of Hilary Term preceding the examination.